 Reasons For Difficulties For Food Truck Loans

 Default risk is higher in the mobile food business loan market.
-Small businesses fail at higher rates than big businesses and changes in the business cycle have a larger impact on their profits.
+Small businesses fail at higher rates than big businesses.
+Changes in the business cycle have a larger impact on their profits.
 Because lenders cannot always charge interest rates that are commensurate with a borrower’s default risk, the most risky small business borrowers are often unable to get credit.

 The Bottom Line

 These economic principles have important implications for those seeking to boost small businesses’ access to credit.
-Encouraging more lending will require policies that take into account the greater cost and risk of lending to food trucks — and why these mobile food small businesses have trouble getting credit.
+Encouraging more lending will require policies that take into account the greater cost and risk of lending to food trucks.
+Ultimately, this is why these mobile food small businesses have trouble getting credit.